Webflow vs Hubspot cms: 2026 comparison

 With HubSpot CMS:

-- Visit a page + form submitted → scoring, nurturing, commercial alerts
+- Page visit + form submission → scoring, nurturing, sales alerts

-- End-to-end reports: source → MQL → opportunity → revenue
+- End-to-end reporting: source → MQL → opportunity → revenue

 - HubSpot all-in-one: